 Understanding how to locate and use each student’s ZPD can help you plan more targeted instruction for your whole class, small groups, and individuals.
 Ultimately, aligning classroom teaching strategies to students’ ZPDs can help educators more effectively guide all students in their early childhood learning.
 Those early years are especially critical because brain development is at its highest, and research shows children who receive quality education when they’re very young are “less likely to be placed in special education, less likely to be retained in a grade, and more likely to graduate from high school than peers who didn’t attend such programs.”

 The common thread between formative assessment practices and the practice of identifying and teaching within the ZPD is the idea that in order for teaching and learning to be effective, instruction should focus on skills and knowledge that are attainable for students.
 With constant feedback—or scaffolding—we know that students’ learning and understanding can continue to develop at an appropriate pace.

-If you would like more information on ZPD and how to locate it for your students, contact us.
+Learn more about ZPD and how to locate it for your students in our blog series.